orangethewell/open-witness-library/README.md

 cargo tauri ios dev
 ```

+## Contributing

+Pull requests are welcome.
+For translations, take a look on `i18n/` folder.
+For major changes, please open an issue first to discuss what you would like to change.

 ## Disclaimer
 This program don't have any relationship with **JW Library** developers or the _Watch Tower Bible and Tract Society of Pennsylvania_.
 This is a program maintened by the community.
 Any bug you have using this program should be issued [there](https://github.com/orangethewell/open-witness-library/issues).